Andrew-S-Rosen/QMOF/README.md

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter* (in press).
 Pre-print available at [DOI: 10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).

-If you are having trouble accessing the publication, you can obtain a copy from my personal website [here](https://asrosen.com/paper-access-form/).

 ## Accessing the QMOF Database
 All versions of the QMOF database can be accessed on Figshare at the following link:
 <p align="center">